-- a) ensure the amenity of nearby residents is protected; - b) demonstrate that they would not adversely impact upon the vitality or viability of existing neighbourhood centres; and - c) include a sustainable drainage strategy for the lifetime of the development
+- a) ensure the amenity of nearby residents is protected; - b) demonstrate that they would not adversely impact upon the vitality or viability of existing neighbourhood centres; and c) meet the criteria contained in Policy DES1 (High Quality Design).

 6.14 This policy promotes the redevelopment of a number of derelict, previously developed sites within the Growing Together Neighbourhood Plan Area (see Figure 11 for locations) for uses which would contribute to the wider regeneration of the local area and meet the needs of the local community.